SUTENT® (su TENT)

-- Tell your healthcare provider right away if you develop any of the following signs and symptoms of liver problems during treatment with SUTENT:
+- Severe liver problems, that can lead to death.
+Tell your healthcare provider right away if you develop any of the following signs and symptoms of liver problems during treatment with SUTENT:

-SUTENT is a prescription medicine used to treat people with:
+SUTENT is a prescription medicine used to treat:

-- a rare cancer of the stomach, bowel, or esophagus called GIST (gastrointestinal stromal tumor) and when:
+- a rare cancer of the stomach, bowel, or esophagus called gastrointestinal stromal tumor (GIST) and when:

-- the medicine Gleevec® (imatinib mesylate) did not stop the cancer from growing, or
+- you have taken the medicine imatinib mesylate (Gleevec®) and it did not stop the cancer from growing, or

 - advanced kidney cancer (advanced renal cell carcinoma or RCC).

-- a type of pancreatic cancer known as pancreatic neuroendocrine tumors (pNET), that has progressed and cannot be treated with surgery.
+- a type of pancreatic cancer called pancreatic neuroendocrine tumors (pNET), that has progressed and cannot be treated with surgery.